Joaxin/PinsfloraLangs/hw/introduction.md

 **Ke vs. Ka**

 "Ka", "Ke" and "Nā" are determiners that can sometimes be translated as "the".
 Use **ke** when the noun that follows begins with the letters K, E, A, or O. Use **ka** with almost all others!
 This is commonly referred to as the KEAO rule.
-Warning: there will be exceptions \(don't worry, we'll let you know which ones they are!\).
+Warning: there will be exceptions.

 **Plurals: nā**